Sacra di San Michele Day Trip

 - Geöffnet am So

-On this day trip to the Sacra di San Michele from Turin, we will explore locations that inspired Umberto Eco's novel The Name of the Rose, featuring stunning views of the valley and Alps.
+On this day trip to the Sacra di San Michele from Turin, you'll visit locations that inspired Umberto Eco's novel The Name of the Rose while enjoying views of the valley and the Alps.

 A Historical Icon of Piedmonte

-Located in the Susa Valley, approximately 40 kilometres (25 miles) from Turin, the Benedictine abbey is among the oldest temples dedicated to Saint Michael the Archangel, with origins dating back to between AD 983 and 987.
-After being inhabited by monks for nearly 600 years and a subsequent two years of abandonment, it is now managed by the Rosminian Fathers, who conduct cultural and religious initiatives to promote this historic monument.
-In 1994, the Sacra di San Michele was designated a Symbolic Monument of Piedmonte.
+Located in the Susa Valley, about 40 kilometers (25 miles) from Turin, the Benedictine abbey is one of the oldest temples dedicated to Saint Michael, constructed between AD 983 and 987.
+Inhabited by Benedictine monks for nearly 600 years, it is now managed by the Rosminian Fathers, who organize cultural and religious initiatives.
+In 1994, Sacra di San Michele was declared a Symbolic Monument of Piedmonte.

 What to See in the Sacra di San Michele?

-Entrance and Statue of Saint Michael: features a 5.5 metre (18 feet) tall statue of Saint Michael.Scalone dei Morti: a steep staircase of 243 steps from the 12th century, known for being the burial site of notable figures.The Portal of the Zodiac: a dramatic Romanesque work depicting zodiac signs, considered the oldest Romanesque zodiac cycle.The Church: notable for its paintings, including the Great Fresco of the Assumption (1505).The Bell'Alda Tower: a 12th-century tower linked to a legend about a girl saved by angels.
+Entrance and Statue of Saint Michael: the impressive 5.5-meter (18-foot) statue of Saint Michael is located at the entrance, defeating the devil.Scalone dei Morti: a steep staircase with 243 steps, built in the 12th century, named for the distinguished figures buried in its atrium.The Portal of the Zodiac: located at the top of the staircase, this Romanesque work features the zodiac signs and is the oldest Romanesque cycle of its kind.The Church: this Romanesque-Gothic church is known for its interior paintings, including the Great Fresco of the Assumption from 1505.The Bell'Alda Tower: a 12th-century tower associated with a legend of a girl saved by angels after jumping from it.

 The Name of the Rose